BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 </span>

 <div class="col three caption">
-	If you are interested in joining, come along to any meeting or contact John Horton for further details john.horton4@btinternet.com
+	If you are interested in joining, come along to any meeting or contact <a href="mailto:john.horton4@btinternet.com">John Horton - Club Secretary</a> for further details.
 </div>